Destinations | Land of Rivers and Lakes

 As loons call to each other, the sunset casts a golden light across the waters of Great Pond and Long Pond, combining to create the classic feel of “summering in Maine.”
 The Belgrades are comprised of seven lakes: Long Pond, East Pond, North Pond, Great Pond, Messalonskee, McGrath Pond, and Salmon Lake, offering a nearly endless variety of recreation.

-On Messalonskee in Sidney is one of Maine’s grandest outdoor venues, Snow Pond Center for the Arts’ Bowl in the Pines amphitheater.
-Every summer, they host a concert series and Snow Pond on Tap,
+Set on the shores of Messalonskee Lake in Sidney is one of Maine’s grandest outdoor venues, Snow Pond Center for the Arts’ Bowl in the Pines amphitheater.
+Every summer, they host a concert series and Snow Pond on Tap, a celebration of brews and bands.

-Attean Lake Overlook, Upper Kennebec Valley
+In the Upper Kennebec Valley

 In Somerset County, the lakes are wilder.
 North of Skowhegan, Wesserunsett Lake is home to Lakewood Theater, Inn and Restaurant, and Golf Course.
 Further up Route 201 in Moscow, Wyman Lake is not a lake, but a riverine reservoir formed when Wyman Dam was built in 1930 and is a popular spot for fishing, boating, and swimming.